MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/index.md

         <div id="collapse-step-foundation-1" class="panel-collapse collapse" role="tabpanel" aria-labelledby="setupCordova">
             <div class="panel-body">
             The <b>args</b> folder contains a set of configuration files which contain the arguments that are required to run the scripts.
-You can find the empty template files and the explanation of the arguments in the <b>args</b> folder, or post running the scripts interactively in the <b>recorded-args</b> folder.
+You can find the empty template files and the explanation of the arguments in the <b>args</b> folder, or after running the scripts interactively in the <b>recorded-args</b> folder.
 Following are the files:<br/>

               <h4>initenv.properties</h4>
               This file contains properties used to run the environment initialization.